-- Describe how the health plan staff will determine, verify, and track eligibility of SNP enrollees. - How do you continue to verify eligibility beyond the initial application period? - NCQA recognizes that there may be circumstances when the annual verification for some C-SNP chronic conditions could be considered unnecessary. - 2.
-Describe the health status and health disparities of the target population. - Information must be specific to the target population. - Detail health status of the target population (medical, social, cognitive, environments, living conditions, comorbidities). - Detail potential health disparities (language barriers, health literacy, socioeconomic status, cultural beliefs/barriers, caregiver considerations). - Note: Previously included under Factor 3. - !
-Do not use national, regional, or SNP-specific data prior to 2020.
+- 1. Describe how the health plan staff will determine, verify, and track eligibility of SNP enrollees. - How do you continue to verify eligibility beyond the initial application period? - NCQA recognizes that there may be circumstances when the annual verification for some C-SNP chronic conditions could be considered unnecessary. - 2.
+Describe the health status and health disparities of the target population. - Information must be specific to the target population. - Detail health status of the target population (medical, social, cognitive, environments, living conditions, comorbidities). - Detail potential health disparities (language barriers, health literacy, socioeconomic status, cultural beliefs/barriers, caregiver considerations). - !
+Do not use membership data prior to 2021.